 Exploring Personal Beliefs in Counseling

 Our experience of reality is determined by the beliefs that we hold about ourselves and the world.
-Believes are like spectacles through which we see, or like boundaries around us which represent the limits of our experience.
-Our emotions and behavior are deeply influences by the ideas and beliefs that we hold to be true.
+Beliefs are like spectacles through which we see, or like boundaries around us which represent the limits of our experience.
+Our emotions and behaviors are deeply influenced by the ideas and beliefs that we hold to be true.

-So many of the difficulties that people come to see me for in counseling are rooted in beliefs that are limiting on dysfunctional.
+So many of the difficulties for which people seek individual counseling are rooted in beliefs that are limiting or dysfunctional.
 I recently started seeing a woman (let’s call her Leah) who was having difficulties in her intimate relationship.
-She is smart, capable, warm and caring, but she was lacking confidence in her intimate relationship and at work.
+Leah is smart, capable, warm, and caring, but she was lacking confidence in her intimate relationship and at work.
 Leah said “I always have been too nice; I like to please people and put others first.”
 I found out that she was afraid of conflict in her relationship, in her family, and at work.
 Her strong desire for approval prevented her from confronting her boyfriend when he treated her disrespectfully, and at work she was afraid to stand up and defend her ideas.
 In counseling sessions we explored these issues and sifted through layers of personal beliefs, she realized that underneath her desire for approval was a feeling of shame and a belief that she was not good enough, not worthy.
 Leah began to see how she viewed herself, her relationship and her work through those glasses; these filters not only created a great deal of suffering but also prevented her from seeing the riches within herself.

-Therapy services are offered by Carlos Durana Ph.D., M.Ac. in Bethesda, Maryland and Reston, Virginia.
+Individual counseling and psychotherapy services are offered by Carlos Durana Ph.D., M.Ac. in Bethesda, Maryland, Reston, Virginia, and Washington, DC.